billp/TermiNetwork/README.md

 # TermiNetwork

-SimpleNetworking is a networking library written with Swift 4.0 that supports multi-environment configuration, routing and automatic deserialization (currently **Codable** and **UIImage** deserialization is supported).
+TermiNetwork is a networking library written with Swift 4.0 that supports multi-environment configuration, routing and automatic deserialization (currently **Codable** and **UIImage** deserialization is supported).

 # Features
 - [x] Multi-environment configuration (by conforming **TNEnvironmentProtocol**)